What makes a great recruiter?

 A recruiter needs to be organised

-Sales floors can sometimes depict a scene off of Wolf of Wall Street.
+Sales floors can sometimes depict a scene from Wolf of Wall Street.
 Which is why those that can find order in chaos, a way to store their information, manage their time, remain punctual and record their activity, rise above the fold.

 The recruitment industry is a sprint to success, one that at times can be cut-throat.
 Which is why recruiters that rise through the ranks are often the ones with their eyes firmly fixed on what they want and often put in the extra hours, and then some, to make it happen.

 These are just a small selection of traits you can expect to see in a top biller.
 There are many other attributes you can have that make you right for the competitive world of recruitment.
-Here are five more signs you were born to recruit, for example.
 If you don’t know whether we’ve described you, that doesn’t mean you’re not made of the right material.
 These character traits can be learnt and developed over time, and your skills will improve as you learn.